Should I Refinance My Home?

 3. Does your current mortgage have an adjustable rate?

-If you have an adjustable rate mortgage, home refinancing is a way to secure a lower monthly mortgage payment.
-Moreover, it also allows you to have predictable monthly interest rates and payments.
+If you have an adjustable rate mortgage, home refinancing is a way to secure a fixed mortgage payment.
+It also allows you to have predictable monthly interest rates and payments.
 As of now, 30-year fixed home mortgage rates are being offered at very low rates.
 Thus, if you have an adjustable mortgage, although your rate may be low now, you could lock in this low rate for years to come.
 I doubt that rates will stay this low for the entire term of your mortgage.

 If your situation falls under these main considerations when it comes to home refinancing, then you should answer “yes” to the question, “Should I refinance my home now?”